If You Keep Seeing Crows đź–¤

 But the pattern?
 That’s where things begin to speak.

-And once you can see the pattern, you can change your path.
+And once you can see the pattern, you can choose your path.